minvws/nl-covid19-notification-app-backend/docs/technical-designs/international-interoperability-technical-design.md

 * Add a function `GenerateCountriesOfInterest()` which will randomly choose one or more of the ISO country codes from the list and return that together with our own land code (`NL`).
 The list will be weighted such that both the number and chosen countries are similar to actual data.
 * Set `EksCreateJobInputEntity.Origin` to `NL`.
 * Set `EksCreateJobInputEntity.CountriesOfInterest` to the results of `GenerateCountriesOfInterest()`.

+We will always have to stuff to the level of 150 keys with the origin of `NL`.
+These exact stuffed keys will included in both `EKS` and `IKS`.

 ### GGD Portal Frontend